8x Maastricht squares with terraces

 Plein 1992 square

 Plein 1992 is in the modern residential and working district of Céramique.
 Here at walking distance from the central station are quieter terraces of restaurants not inferior to those in older parts of the city.
 From the square, admire the architectural bridge designed by the architects of Liège-based René Greisch.
-The terrace of Café Zuid is a nice place to sit by the water, overlooking the Maas and the green Charles Eyck Park.
+The terrace of Café Zuid is a nice place to sit by the water, overlooking the Meuse and the green Charles Eyck Park.
 At Coffeelovers you can enjoy a fragrant cup of coffee with the sun on your head.
 On summer days, walk a short distance from the square to gelateria Luna Rossa, where you buy Italian refreshment in a cone.

 -